LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Tanzu Packages
 ''''''''''''''

+Tanzu Packages provided by Tanzu Community Edition (TCE) are the upstream variants of Tanzu Application Platform (TAP).
+They are a collection of cloud-native developer-focused applications that are installed using Carvel tools and container images.

-Setup the Tanzu Packages repository globally:
+Setup the Tanzu Packages repository globally for TCE 0.12.0:

 .. code-block:: sh

-   $ tanzu package repository add tce-repo --url projects.registry.vmware.com/tce/main:0.11.0 --namespace tanzu-package-repo-global
+   $ tanzu package repository add tce-repo --url projects.registry.vmware.com/tce/main:0.12.0 --namespace tanzu-package-repo-global

 View the available packages to install: